 Adam Smith is the Communications Director of Public Campaign.
 Adam oversees all areas of communications, including online advocacy, web development, materials development, and media relations.
 In addition, he provides strategic advice, support, and on-the-ground assistance to Public Campaign’s state partner organizations across the country.
 In addition to his day job, Adam serves on the board of Fairness WV, the statewide LGBT advocacy group in his native West Virginia.
 Adam is a graduate of Elon University in North Carolina and lives in Washington, D.C.

-As a Research Associate with Public Campaign, Kurt analyzes campaign finance data, news coverage, and legislative actions with the goal of telling compelling stories about the undue influence of big money in the political process.
+As a Research and Policy Analyst with Public Campaign, Kurt analyzes campaign finance data, news coverage, and legislative actions with the goal of telling compelling stories about the undue influence of big money in the political process.
 Kurt has been involved in money-in-politics reform since leading Fair Elections and disclosure efforts in Rhode Island as a student, and is thrilled to still be working to help realize America's democratic values.
 Previous to joining Public Campaign, Kurt worked in communications at Friends of the Earth and covered local land use and political news with Charlottesville Tomorrow in his hometown of Charlottesville, Va.
-Kurt graduated magna cum laude from Brown University with an independent concentration in Philosophy, Politics, and Economics.
+Kurt graduated from Brown University with an independent concentration in Philosophy, Politics, and Economics.